2025

 IMMATERIAL FIELDS

-Developed and led by artist Luce Choules, Immaterial Fields is a workshop programme exploring gravity, motion and stillness.
+Developed and led by artist Luce Choules, Immaterial Fields was a workshop programme exploring gravity, motion and stillness.
 The methods used are the culmination of the artist’s 10-year enquiry into The Body Holding Space.

-COMMENTS
+WORKSHOP COMMENTS

 “Interesting dynamics that promote deep listening and closer relationship of a group … a safe environment to express freely, dissolve in the landscape and in the words of others.”